pitfail/pitfail-reports/report2/report2.rst

 The request has to be in format:
 Username: Operation(Buy/Sell):[volume]:Ticker

-Currently Facebook interface only supports two operations ¿ Buy or Sell securities.
+Currently Facebook interface only supports two operations Â¿ Buy or Sell securities.

 To process this request :
 1.This request should be listened to and Facebook app should be notified of the wall post